thedevdavid/digital-garden/README.md

 - `/projects` - `lib/projects-data.ts`
 - `/social` - `lib/social-data.ts`

+#### Frontmatter

+Frontmatter is used to define metadata for pages and posts.
+It's located at the top of the file and is written in YAML.
+You can define the following fields:

+- `title` - The title of the page/post
+- `description` - The description of the page/post
+- `publishedDate` - The date of the post (not used on pages)
+- `lastUpdatedDate` - The date of the page/post
+- `tags` - List of tags for the post.
+You can add new tags by adding them to the `tagOptions` list. (not used on pages)
+- `series` - The series of the post.
+A series has a title and an order number for a post. (not used on pages)
+- `author` - The author of the post.
+An author has a name, and image. (not used on pages)
+- `status` - Whether the page/post is published or draft

 ### Deployment

 You can deploy the project with [Vercel](https://vercel.com/) or any other hosting provider.
 If you want to use Vercel, you can use the button at the top of this README.